Price Action Trading Primer

 In a bull trend, trend lines are drawn by connecting pivot lows.
 In a bear trend, trend lines are drawn with pivot highs.

-By extending a parallel line from the trend line, we can form a trading channel that is useful for anticipating support and resistance areas.
+By extending a parallel line from the trend line, we can form a helpful trading channel for anticipating support and resistance areas.

-Most price action trading strategies make use of price patterns together with support and resistance areas.
+Most price action trading strategies combine price patterns with support and resistance areas.